A Basic Review of Dietary Minerals and A List of Food Sources

 Iodine is an essential mineral nutrient for proper metabolic processes, healthy thyroid function and its hormone production.
 It helps to prevent goiter and the uptake of radioactive iodine from external or atmospheric sources.

-The Recommended Daily Allowance (RDA) for iodine is 0.150 mg a day for adults, but can be lower or higher depending on one's age and gender.
+The Recommended Dietary Allowance (RDA) for iodine is 0.150 mg a day for adults, but can be lower or higher depending on one's age and gender.

 Sources: dulse, nori, kelp, blue-green algae, bee pollen, cranberries, green leafy vegetables, onions, sesame seeds, spirulina, sea salt, and watercress.